pagarme/react-event-components/README.md

 # React Event Components

-This set of components were designed as an idiomatic way of workign with global, raw keyboard input in React.
+A set of components designed as an idiomatic way of working with global, raw input (keyboard, mouse, touch, etc) in React.

 ## Usage